chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 robustness to **all** physical quantities.
 Our new open source library, Au, makes this... well, more than just possible; it makes it easy.

-But the talk isn't _just_ about Au.
+But this talk isn't _just_ about Au.
 It's really about the whole _ecosystem_ of such libraries that people have written to meet this need.
 The ecosystem has different niches.
 And the libraries _in_ that ecosystem influence each other, both through competition and collaboration.
 These interactions make every participating library stronger, and it's the _entire C++ community_ who benefits.